whats2000/AgentLaboratoryWebUI/README.md

 # AgentLaboratoryWebUI

-The none official implementation of "Agent Laboratory: Using LLM Agents as Research Assistants" in TypeScript Web UI
+The none official implementation webui for "Agent Laboratory: Using LLM Agents as Research Assistants" in TypeScript React.

 ## License